 Dad, who was able to fit into the same tuxedo at events 50 years apart, kept a consistent weight all through his life.
 Although he was a slender person, he said that even heftier people could have good health if they kept their weight within a five- to 10-pound fluctuation range over a long course of time.

 • Take brief vacations

-Perhaps 8 to 10 times a year, my father would leave behind his worries and make a brief trek to a spot were he could unwind.
+Perhaps 6 to 8 times a year, my father would leave behind his worries and make a brief trek to a spot where he could unwind.
 His usual companions on these jaunts were his physician buddies.
 The trick was in the brevity and frequency of the breaks, where you wouldn’t be overwhelmed upon return.

 • Hit the bed by midnight